Oitomi teapots and kettles (history, manufacture, use and care).

 Oitomi Cast Iron Tea Kettles and Teapots – Use & Care

 Oitomi’s cast iron products can conceivably last for decades with proper care.
 So, you won’t have to worry about replacing them if you follow the care instructions.
-So, it is necessary to read any instructions that come with your teapot or kettle to ensure longevity.
+So, it is necessary to read any instructions with your teapot or kettle to ensure longevity.

 How to use an Oitomi teapot